Say hello to the first ‘Just Farmers’!

 Possibly the highlight of the two days was our visit to Gopal’s Curry Shack – a cosy restaurant selling vegan Indian street food.
 For most of the farmers (some of whom eat meat seven days a week) it was their first vegan dining experience.
 We tucked into samosa chaat, chickpeas and dhal, washed down with a couple of beers, and chatted with owners Mel and Heather about changing consumer tastes and the rise of veganism.
 It was great to bring together people with different ideas about food and realise that there’s more common ground than social media would have you believe.

 The farmers cleared their plates and all agreed it was delicious food.
 I got their feedback afterwards, as we walked to the pub, and they were pleasantly surprised by how tasty and filling a vegan meal was.
-Of course they still love their meat, but only four out of the 12 stopped at the burger van on the way back to the hotel!
+Of course they still love their meat, but only four out of the 12 were tempted by the burger van on the way back to the hotel.

 I’d like to say a huge thank you to everyone who made our first workshop such a success.
 To Anthony and Clement at Phoenix Social Enterprise for providing a fantastic venue, to Anne Guy Catering for feeding us in the day, to Heather and Mel at Gopal’s Curry Shack for a delicious evening feast and to Greg Csikos, manager of the Hampton by Hilton Hotel, for finding a way of accommodating 12 farmers in the city centre and staying within our budget.